HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 - **IAL1.4** requirements:
   - A US state-issued photo ID or nationally-issued photo ID was used to verify name and birth date.
   - Declaration of identity assertion by the individual indicates that submitted information represents their own identity
+{:.bg-info}

 ​

 - **IAL1.5** requirements:
-  - Two of the following were used to verify name, birth date, and home address: 1) US state-issued photo ID, nationally-issued photo ID, or unique [Digital Identifier](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/digital-identity.html#requirements-for-digital-identifiers); 2) insurance card; 3) medical record; PLUS if claimed address cannot be verified using those two pieces of evidence along with credit bureau type records,
+  - Two of the following were used to verify name, birth date, and home address: 1) US state-issued photo ID, nationally-issued photo ID, or unique [Digital Identifier](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/digital-identity.html#requirements-for-digital-identifiers); 2) insurance card; 3) medical record; PLUS if claimed address cannot be verified using those two pieces of evidence along with credit bureau type records, {:.bg-info}
     ​    verify the individual's control of an email address **OR** Fair or stronger evidence confirms the email address belongs to the individual
+{:.bg-info}
     ​	      **OR**
+{:.bg-info}
     ​    verify the individual's control of a mobile number **OR** Fair or stronger evidence confirms the mobile number belongs to the individual
+{:.bg-info}
     ​	      **OR**
+{:.bg-info}

-    ​    verify an Individual Profile Photo
+    ​    verify an Individual Profile Photo {:.bg-info}
     ​    In cases when an individual is unable to verify either a mobile phone number or an email address, identity assurance does not meet IAL1.5.
+{:.bg-info}
   - Declaration of identity assertion by the individual indicates that all submitted information including name, birth date, and home address represents their own identity
+{:.bg-info}
 IAL1.5 identity verification is the lowest level of identity assurance that can be used to establish a unique identity that exists in the real world.
-It is expected to map to many existing systems’ procedures for enabling patient electronic access to data at a single health system.(1)

-NOTE: Although this level of identity verification may be relevant to prevent duplicates in medical record systems, the lack of in person or virtual match of an individual to a photo in evidence or control of an authenticator associated with evidence generally does not provide high confidence in the identity of the individual.
+It is expected to map to many existing systems’ procedures for enabling patient electronic access to data at a single health system.(1) Although this level of identity verification may be relevant to prevent duplicates in medical record systems, the lack of in person or virtual match of an individual to a photo in evidence or control of an authenticator associated with evidence generally does not provide high confidence in the identity of the individual.

-NOTE: Social Security Number (on its own without presenting the card itself) does not have a role as evidence in identity assurance levels beyond IAL1.5 except as may be needed for identity resolution above and beyond other requried evidence.
+{:.bg-info}

 ​